takefumi-yoshii/redux-aggregate-docs/docs/create-aggregate.md

 ### 🚀 Accelerate development

-Here we are creating them with `createAggregate`.
+Here we are creating Redux boilerplate with `createAggregate`.
 `Aggregate` contains `ActionTypes / ActionCreators / ReducerFactory`.
 The first argument is `Mutations`, a map of mutate functions.
 The second argument is a unique namespace.With this, ActionType won't conflict.